Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

 Locally the Bento Box is available at: `http://localhost:3000/easy/`

-At present, the Bento Box queries Summon and the local Solr index for data.
+At present, the Bento Box queries EDS and the local Solr index for data.

 The model code is in `app/models/easy.rb` and the JavaScript for now is in `app/views/easy/home.html.erb`.